BiLLY-J03l/Nt-Staged-Process-Injection-C/README.md

 -Then I wrote a C program to XOR encrypt the bin file and write it out to an another file called "enc_code.bin"

-### STAGE 1 --> connecting to server
+### STAGE 1 --> connecting to HTTP server

--The malware connects to the attacker's server and downloads the encrypted shellcode "enc_code.bin".
+-The malware connects to the attacker's HTTP server and downloads the encrypted shellcode "enc_code.bin".

 -The encrypted shellcode is downloaded in memory.